This handy guide will show you exactly how to last longer in bed.

 In light of these anatomical realities, you and your partner could enjoy longer-lasting sex just by paying better attention to how you do it.

-Just what sex positions will help you to hold out longer?
+Just what sex positions will help you last longer in bed?

 Here are a few of the best to consider.

-Your main goal here is to decrease the sensitivity for your penis while increasing sensation for the female partner like the following examples.
+Your main goal here is to decrease the sensitivity for your penis while increasing sensation for the female partner.

-If you don’t have the time to figure out some of the more complex positions, try going cowgirl.
+Try going with cowgirl if you don’t have the time to figure out some of the more difficult positions.

 First, simply lie on your back.
-Then, let your partner mount, straddle and enter you at an upright position (like she’s riding a bull).
+Then, let your partner mount, straddle and enter her at an upright position (like she’s riding a bull).